HuberPablo/Galeries-Lafayette/README.md

 The insights from this study provided Galeries Lafayette with actionable recommendations to enhance their brand equity.
 We suggested focusing on improving the in-store experience, particularly through enhancing the store atmosphere and maintaining a high standard of customer service, to strengthen customer loyalty and encourage brand co-creation.

 For more details and further insights, you can check out the HTML file in the repository!

+(For a more harmonious display, download the html file and open it with your favorite browser)